adiessl/vscode-backtix/README.md

 How many steps did you have to take in these cases, only to convert the strings to the desired format?

-If your answer to this question is *"Too many"* – **BacktiX** to the rescue!
+If your answer to the last question is *"Too many"* – **BacktiX** to the rescue!
 No more fumbling around, just use the **quick fixes** this extension provides and convert strings instantly.

 ## Features